About Us India and Poland

 IT and ICT: Indian and Polish IT & ICT companies complement rather than compete with one another, as manifested by the presence of a significant number of blue-chip Indian IT companies in Poland.
 Around 11 Indian IT companies, employing more than 10,000 professionals, are currently active in Poland and operate their Europe operation from Poland.
 Growth in the Polish IT industry is driven by rising incomes, investment in data networks, high levels of computer literacy support and retail hardware demand.
 Indian companies have gauged opportunities in Poland for over a decade and have made it a destination of choice for near-shoring operations targeted at Europe.
 Infosys and HCL have a strong presence in Poland.

-Pharmaceutical and chemicals Sector: Chemical Industry is one of the major sectors of the Polish economy and Poland is a net importer of chemicals.
+Pharmaceutical and chemicals Sector: The chemical Industry is one of the major sectors of the Polish economy and Poland is a net importer of chemicals.
 Chemical products figures in top 5 exports items from India to Poland with organic chemicals taking the lead.
 Given Poland’s strategic location, shortages in health care personnel and 25% growth in pharmaceuticals market in recent years, there are good opportunities for Indian exporters and investors.
 OTC drugs, food supplements and generic drugs are specific areas of opportunities.
 Poland is dependent on India for active substances for critical medicines and imports raw materials for the production of antibiotics - salt of erythromycin (for the treatment of respiratory tract infections, skin, urinary tract infections and postoperative infections), acyclovir (for shingles and herpes); neomycin used for wound infections and rifampicin for tuberculosis.

 Textile Sector: Textile continues to be the largest segment in the Indian exports to Poland.
 Polish imports of textiles and textile articles from India have grown to US$ 645 million in 2023 marking an substantial growth over the last decade.
-However, there exists much potential to enhance our exports in the textiles sector provided conducive environment is created for Indian exporters.
+However, there exists much potential to enhance our exports in the textiles sector provided a conducive environment is created for Indian exporters.

 Engineering Sector: Polish public sector companies have, in the past, played a substantial role in development of mining and power sectors in India.
 They have collaborated in reorganization of some Indian collieries, besides supplying mining machinery, equipment, technical know-how and training.